peachbits/PirateLightClientKit/README.md

-# Zcash iOS Framework
+# Pirate iOS Framework

 [![Build Status](https://travis-ci.org/piratenetwork/PirateLightClientKit.svg?branch=master)](https://travis-ci.org/piratenetwork/PirateLightClientKit)

-A Zcash Lightweight Client SDK for iOS
+A Pirate Lightweight Client SDK for iOS
 This is an alpha build and is currently under active development.
 Please be advised of the following:

 - This code currently is not audited by an external security auditor, use it at your own risk